hashicorp/terraform-website/content/source/docs/enterprise/workspaces/run-ui.html.md

 ## Confirming or Discarding Plans

 By default, run plans require confirmation before TFE will apply them.
-Users with write access on a workspace can visit the page for a run that has finished planning and click the "Confirm & Apply" or "Discard Plan" button to finish or cancel a run.
+Users with write access on a workspace can navigate to a run that has finished planning and click the "Confirm & Apply" or "Discard Plan" button to finish or cancel a run.
+If necessary, use the "View Plan" button for more details about what the run will change.

 ![confirm button](./images/runs-confirm.png)